 Myth 7: Only Tuberous Begonias are edible

 This one did start with a published source but the moment the Internet was invented this myth became institutionalized on the Internet.
 In fact I wrote to the main proliferator of this myth and provided research that it was not true.
-Indeed, I eat wax begonia leaves often and make them into delicious tartlets, recipe on site.
+Indeed, I eat wax begonia leaves often and make them into delicious tartlets (the recipe is in the article.)
 If they ain’t edible they’ve had more than a decade to let me know and haven’t so far.

 The Least Credible Is The Most Credible?